 Based on the idea that emotions and behaviour are closely connected to thinking styles, CBT aims to challenge and alter negative thought processes which lead to distress.
 By identifying negative core beliefs we can explore and replace them with more realistic beliefs about ourselves and others.

-I incorporate various creative arts methods and CBT techniques where appropriate and agreed with the client.
+I incorporate various creative arts methods and CBT techniques where appropriate.

-You can find me listed in the national UKCP directory and BACP directory
+You can find me listed in the national UKCP directory, BACP directory and Sussex Counselling directory